Freelancing is like a dance – and it’s imperative that you lead. Knowing where you are headed as a freelancer is of the utmost importance.

 What is your dream?

 What do you want to do with your freelancing career?
-It’s important to determine your dream so then you know when you’ve achieved it.
+It’s important to determine your dream so then you know when where you’re headed as a freelancer.

 Make sure to think long-term with this dream.
 That way you know exactly what you are aiming to do for years to come.
 Think big.
 No excuses for why you cannot see years into the future.
 It’s very important you do so.